Esri/storymap-basic/README.md

 Enjoy!
 You can continue to use the configuration interface in ArcGIS Online to modify your story.

-*If you are using Portal for ArcGIS, please edit `config\defaults.js` > `sharinghost` at line 63 to configure the application.
-For exemple if you Portal is accessible at `acme.com/gis/`, the value should be `"sharinghost": location.protocol + "//" + "acme.com/gis/"`
+*If you are using Portal for ArcGIS, you have to configure `config\defaults.js` > `sharinghost` line 63.
+For example if you Portal is accessible at `acme.com/gis/`, the value should be `"sharinghost": location.protocol + "//" + "acme.com/gis/"`
 Optionally you can also [configure the application](#can-the-template-be-used-offline) to use the ArcGIS API for JavaScript included on your Portal.*

 Alternatively, the application can be configured with a webmap id instead of an application id (see `config\defaults.js` > `webmap` on line 22.
-In that case, the configuration all the configuration has to be done through through `config\defaults.js`.
+In that scenario, all the configuration has to be done through through `config\defaults.js`.

 ## Feedback / support
 We would love to hear from you!